justarmadillo/browsertrix-crawler/README.md

       --profile                             Path to tar.gz file which will be extracted and used as the browser
                                             profile                     [string]
+      --screenshot                          If set, take a 1920x1080 screenshot of initially visible area of the pag e, wrap them into WARC files and pla ce them in the folder screenshots/
+                                                      [boolean] [default: false]
+      --fullPageScreenshot                  If set, take a full page screenshot of the page, wrap them into WARC fil es and place them in the folder scre enshots/  [boolean] [default: false]
+      --thumbnail                           If set, take a thumbnail of initiall y visible area of the page, wrap the m into WARC files and place them in the folder screenshots/
+                                                      [boolean] [default: false]
       --screencastPort                      If set to a non-zero value, starts an HTTP server with screencast
                                             accessible on this port
+                                             on each page
+                [string] [default: "autoplay,autofetch,autoscroll,siteSpecific"]
                                                            [number] [default: 0]
       --screencastRedis                     If set, will use the state store redis pubsub for screencasting.